Home

 (3) Each objective should be student-centered.

-Here are some examples of objectives for lesson plans for the main topic of the Past Perfect verb tense.
+Here are some examples of objectives for lesson plans covering the main topic of the Past Perfect verb tense.

 1. By the end of the lesson, students will be able to distinguish Past Perfect sentences from Simple Past sentences.